 This core topic area looks at practices related to federal and state funding for walking and bicycling.
-Because federal dollars available for bicycling and walking improvements are limited and the need is great, it is crucial that they be used effectively.
-Choices that state departments of transportation make - how to staff and implement the federal programs for active transportation, which projects they fund, and how quickly they get the funding out the door - are all essential parts of enabling communities to have more opportunities for physical activity through transportation.
+While there are more federal dollars available for walking and bicycling than ever, the need remains great, making it crucial that these funds be used effectively.
+Choices that state departments of transportation make- how to staff and implement the federal programs for active transportation, which projects they fund, and how quickly they get the funding out the door - are all essential parts of enabling communities to have more opportunities for physical activity through active transportation.

-Use of Federal Funding for Active
+Use of Federal Funding for Active Transportation: State use of the Transportation Alternatives Program (TAP) and other federal funds that support walking and bicycling

-Transportation: State use of the Transportation Alternatives Program (TAP) and other federal funds that support walking and bicycling.
+- > Retained Transportation Alternatives Program (TAP) funding without transfers or lapses (-10 to 10 points) - > Awarded TAP projects (0 to 10 points) - > Obligated state-controlled TAP funds (0 to 10 points) - > Provides special consideration for high-need communities in TAP awards (-5 to 6 points) - > Provides matching funds for high-need communities (0 to 7 points) - > BONUS: State uses Highway Safety Improvement Program funds as match for TAP (0 to 2 points) - > Obligated state-controlled TAP funds (0 to 10 points) - > Provides special consideration for high-need communities in TAP awards (-5 to 6 points) - Provides matching funds for high-need communities (0 to 7 points) - > Provides support to TAP applicants (0 to 5 points) - > Sets aside other federal (non-TAP) funding for active transportation (0 to 5 points)

-- Retained Transportation Alternatives Program (TAP) funding without transfers (-10 to 10 points) - Awarded TAP projects (0 to 10 points) - Obligated state-controlled TAP funds (0 to 10 points) - Provides special consideration for highneed communities in TAP awards (0 to 5 points) - Provides matching funds for high-need communities (0 to 5 points) - Provides support to TAP applicants (0 to 5 points) - Sets aside other federal (non-TAP) funding for active transportation (0 to 5 points)
+State Funding for Active Transportation: State dedication or allocation if its own funds to support walking and bicycling projects

-State Funding for Active Transportation: State dedication or allocation if its own funds to support walking and bicycling projects.
-Indicators:
+- > Dedicates state funding for active transportation (0 to 10 points) - > Amount of state funding for active transportation (0 to 10 points)

-- Dedicates state funding for active transportation (0 to 10 points) - Amount of state funding for active transportation (0 to 10 points) - Provides special consideration for highneed communities in state awards (0 to 5 points)
+Provides special consideration for high-need communities in state awards (0 to 5 points)